-Do you think this kind of flirting is ok?
+Is this kind of flirting ok?

 For some people, flirting is totally understood as a type of game or social norm.
 But for others, it can be misunderstood, as in the above example.
 And, worse yet, for some of the ones who take it seriously, it can be hurtful when they find out it was all a game.
 Not a fun game to them.

 In this episode, we are left feeling that maybe it’s not so ok.
 Both for the doctor’s hurt feelings, and for the way it made Penny feel to realize that she was playing with someone’s feelings.

 Still, my guess is that if this were real life, Penny would still use flirting to make the sale.
 It’s an old habit and can be very effective.

 What do you think about this kind of flirting?
 Is it ok?

 We spend a lot of hours at work.
 And while in an ideal world perhaps we’d never look for potential partners in the workplace, it’s unreal to think this never happens.
 Or never should happen.

 But, that said, you have to be very careful.
 So, often light flirting is actually a good way to start exploring the possibility.
 It’s far better than just jumping in with “Wanna go out with me?” out of thin air.

 Still, you have to be careful.
 Especially nowadays when what might seem like a flirt to you can be received as crossing boundaries.
 I’ve seen men (it can be a woman too, of course) come on strong with the “flirt” and yet the woman is feeling sexually harassed and perhaps even threatened.